lgalke/vec4ir/README.md

 As `vec4ir` is packaged as a python package, it can be installed by via `pip`:

+We provide a helper script to setup a new virtual environment.
+It can be invoked via `bash requirements.sh` to setup a new virtual environment `venv` in the current working directory.
+The newly created virtual environment has to be activated via `source venv/bin/activate` before performing the actual installation steps as described below.

 ``` sh
 cd python-vec4ir; pip install -e .
 ```